Discover the richness of the House through the work of Christian Dior and his six successors.

 The Belgian designer, a graduate of the prestigious Royal Academy of Fine Arts in Antwerp, reworked the timeless codes of Dior with his refined, minimalist signature.
-Through his collections, he reinterpreted Christian Dior’s woman-flower with her gracious curves, metamorphosing her into an architectural silhouette, or masterfully revisiting the New Look as a pantsuit, reflecting his resolutely contemporary spirit.
+Throughout his collections, he reinterpreted Christian Dior’s flower-woman with her gracious curves, transforming her into an architectural silhouette, or masterfully revisiting the New Look as a pantsuit, reflecting his resolutely contemporary spirit.

 Raf Simons, film by Séraphin Ducellier (S75)

 Peter Philips becomes Creative and Image Director of Dior Makeup.